bython17/cwm-downloader/README.md

 This is a python CLI program made for downloading enrolled courses and lectures from https://codewithmosh.com.
 This program allows you to download full courses, sections and lectures with ease.
 This program requires a valid credentials(headers and cookies) of an enrolled user to function.

+**Note:** **This project is only valid for people who have a valid account Or if the courses are free and are not locked.
+The project has no malicious intents what so ever.**

 ### Motivation for the project

 For along time I watched Mosh's youtube channel where he only shows a tiny part of the full course.
 This made me eager to buy his courses and I ended up subscribing to the monthly subscription plan.
 But then I wanted to download alot of courses from the site so using my tiny python skills I made [cwm-downloader-old](https://github.com/bython17/cwm-downloader-old) but that didn't seem clean and was kinda bulky.
 So I rewrote it again and here it is.